Hogao (Colombian Tomato Onion Sauce)

 Instructions

-• Add oil to frying pan and cook the green onion and garlic on low heat, for 5 minutes or until soft.
-You don't want them to turn brown
+• Add the oil to the pan and cook the scallions and garlic over low heat for 5 minutes or until soft.
+Be careful not to let them brown

-Serve with the dish of your choice.
-Store leftover hogao in a container in the refrigerator
+• Serve with the dish of your choice.
+Store any leftover hogao in an airtight container in the fridge

 Keyword condiment, gluten-free, hogao, sauce, vegan, vegetarian